-Axis Energy is a renewable energy company that has developed a novel type of modular turbine that has applications in both distributed wind energy and marine energy.
+Axis Energy is a renewable energy company who has developed a novel type of modular turbine that has applications in both distributed wind energy and marine energy.
 Our turbines can either be used stand-alone or in hybrid micro-grids encompassing solar energy, battery storage and smart energy management systems.

 We target industrial, commercial and residential energy users in the urban environment where our wind turbine has significant advantages over other technologies.
 Thanks to its design, it operates safely, silently and produce day and night larger power per square metre than solar energy, thereby providing customers with low cost electricity and grid back-up during electricity outages.